kendelljoseph/application-patterns/README.md

 And so, to build software applications, one must understand and use the requisite complexity of our available tools.
 All relational databases implement a wide but common set of concepts beyond "tables".
 Triggers, constraints, indexes, views, and cascades exist because they represent endemic mechanics and complexity in structure-validated information.
 Compiled object-oriented languages include "advanced" features like generics, interfaces, typed delegates, and overloadable operators because they too model fundamental and useful mechanics for representing and processing information.
 Trying to plaster over this complexity with magic and artificial simplicity is a fools errand.

 ## Modularity and restraint
 A fundamental technique for maintaining clarity of mechanics is to draw boundaries across which knowledge may *not* flow.
-This often involves making actual choices to omit functionality, introduce abstraction, or add actual latency due to introducing communication channels between disconnected components.
+This often involves making actual choices to omit functionality, introduce abstraction, or add actual latency due to introducing communication channels between loosely connected components.
 Abstraction is its own form of complexity, hence these are difficult professional choices that require understanding of the fundamentals and experience to understand viscerally the potential human costs of a given option.

-As far as we can achieve modularity in practice, it also allows us to describe and use patterns such as the ones described here.
+As far as we can achieve modularity in practice, it also allows us to describe and use patterns such as those described here.
 Constraining a diesel engine's "interface" with the world to fuel and air in, exhaust and a single rotating shaft out allows the mix-and-match versatility of a modern tractor, or the entire business model of Cummins.

 ##### Attribution

 Author: Joshua Honig.
-Copyright 2019 Mallowfields LLC.
+Copyright 2019-2020 Mallowfields LLC.